Hoon Hay: Education

-Hoon Hay Te Kura Kōaka and Rowley Avenue School are state contributing primary schools for years 1 to 6.
+Hoon Hay Te Kura Kōaka and Te Kōmanawa Rowley School are state contributing primary schools for years 1 to 6.
 They have rolls of and students, respectively.
-Hoon Hay opened in 1959.
+Hoon Hay opened in 1959 and Rowley opened in 1973.

 Our Lady of the Assumption School is a state-integrated full primary school for years 1 to 8.
 It has a roll of students.
 It opened in 1957.